radiophorenia logo - white

 Lost in Transmission

-Radiophrenia is managed as a co-operative by Mark VernonTimothea Armour and Stevie Jones.
+Radiophrenia is managed as a co-operative by Mark VernonTimothea Armour, and Stevie Jones.
+Our Environmental & Sustainability Officer is Elina Bry.
 Our Public Engagment programme is co-ordinated by Steve Urquhart.
 Radiophrenia is funded through Creative Scotland’s multi-year funding strand.
 As an organisation Radiophrenia is commited to advancing the Scottish Government’s Fair Work principles.
 Radiophrenia is part of a list of Scottish Cultural Organisations who endorse PACBI (Palestinian Campaign for the Academic and Cultural Boycott of Israel).
 We strongly urge the government to stop arming Israel, end the siege on Gaza and free Palestine.

 “Radiophrenia is an accumulation, rather than an overarching theme or idea, brought together through a common medium: live events, produced commissions, live studio performances, compilations of short works, long form works, documentaries, field recordings, experimental music, sound art, drama, poetry and (perhaps mostly) lots of material that lies in between or beyond.
 At times recordings blend together, at others they are punctuated by an announcer’s voice.
 Ongoing and literally refreshing, becoming anew with each work, each space of reception.”